• Follow

 Keep your eye on…

 A youthful squad.
 With so many players representing the Lions this summer, this is an opportunity for the younger squad members to stake their claim, whether they are capped or not.
-For example, when the Lions toured New Zealand in 2017, a number of now established players made their England debuts against Argentina
+Get to know the 10 uncapped players here.

 Recent results